 Sensitive Activities: the areas of the Company's activity within which the risk of commission of Offences is greatest.

 N.C.B.A.: the national collective bargaining agreements applied by the Company.

-Code of Ethics: the Group code of ethics adopted by the Company and approved by the Board of Directors of ENAV S.p.A..
+Code of Ethics: the ENAV Group code of ethics adopted by and applicable to the Company and all the companies of the ENAV Group.